March 29, 2016 - 3:30 pm

 For families, downtown also offers the Discovery Children’s Museum and the Las Vegas Natural History Museum, and the nearby Springs Preserve has plenty of indoor and outdoor activities for kids to enjoy.

-Beyond the lights of the Strip, families also have an opportunity to find peace inside the valley’s suburban communities, which are home to almost 200 parks.
+Beyond the lights of the Strip, families also have an opportunity to find peace inside the valley’s suburban communities, which are home to almost 200 parks, including splash pads, dog parks, sports fields, picnic areas and trails.

 Cara Clarke, associate vice president of communications for the Las Vegas Metro Chamber of Commerce, said various factors affect where families move.
 Most people tend to move close to their jobs or where they’ll have access to good schools.
 Others are attracted to amenities such as golf courses, casinos and shopping centers.